vk-cs/docs-public/docs/en/storage/backups/concepts/about/about.md

 For the PostgreSQL DBMS, a mechanism for continuous archiving and point-in-time recovery is also supported ([Point-in-Time Recovery, PITR](/en/storage/backups/instructions/point-in-time-recovery-pitr)).

-Backups are stored in the Cloud Storage object storage with the Backup storage class.
+Backups are stored in the Object Storage object storage with the Backup storage class.